-For Windows machines (running RemoteSign for Windows)If you can't recall the name of your computer you can find it in the RemoteSign registration screen, or in the Windows Control panel.
+For Windows machines (running RemoteSign for Windows)If you can't recall the name of your computer you can find it in the Connection screen.

 You can use either the computer name or the IP address in RemoteSign.

 For RemoteSign ESP

 RemoteSign ESP will display its IP address and network host name as soon as it comes online and starts waiting for a connection like this:

 Use the IP address or computer name in the other software to connect to the RemoteSign ESP module.

 Note that different routers modify the host name.
 If trying a host name fails, try adding .local or .lan to the end of the hostname (or whatever your router appends).
 In the example above you can try:

 If it still cannot be found, from a command prompt,

 (where 192.168.1.xx is the IP address of the device you are trying to reach)